| |

 You’ll need to rent a car, and we’d strongly recommend you avoid having a car for your time in Florence (if you decide to include the biggest city in Tuscany in your itinerary).
 Parking in Florence will be expensive and unnecessary – you really don’t need a car.

-To pull this off, we’d put Florence at the end of your Tuscany itinerary.
+To pull this off, we’d put Florence at the end of your time in Tuscany.

 You’ll want to rent a car from the airport when you arrive and head straight down to Siena, and then drop it off on the day you ARRIVE back in Florence (day 6, if you follow our itinerary below).